 Black Hawk College has held the line on tuition and local property taxes.
-As stewards of student and taxpayer funds, we are deliberative about and sensitive to balancing our institutional needs to provide high-quality affordable education at a cost that does not rise faster than what families can afford.
+As stewards of student and taxpayer funds, we are deliberative about and sensitive to balancing our institutional needs to provide a high-quality, affordable education at the lowest cost possible.